 What if a loan originator goes bankrupt?

 It’s unlikely that all loan originators will perform flawlessly for all eternity.
 P2P lending is a booming industry and “survival of the fittest” also applies here.
-After nearly 3,5 years of service Mintos has experienced problems with 1 loan originator: EUROCENT.
+After 5 years of service Mintos has seen 8 out of 70 loan originators default on their obligations.

-It’s been almost a year since EUROCENT loans were suspended on the platform.
-Since June 8, 2017, more than half of the invested principal has been recovered.
-I will not go too much into detail in this post, just be aware that default of a loan originator can happen.
+I will not go too much into detail about defaults in this post, just be aware that bankruptcy of a loan originator can happen.